AghaMS/BPSO_MKP/README.md

 # BPSO_MKP

-This is not an ideal code.
-It is meant for educational purposes where learners learn how to enhance the code using some software design patterns.
+# Note: (This is not an ideal code.
+It is meant for educational purposes where learners learn how to enhance the code using some software design patterns.)

 This repo contains a self-developed Low-level-Teamwork-Hybrid **LTH** algorithm to solve the [multidimensional knapsack problem](https://towardsdatascience.com/the-binary-multidimensional-knapsack-problem-mkp-2559745f5fde).